nswitanek/MLOps-ado-adb/src/workshop/documents/part_0.md

     > Note: You will have the same repository (`MLOpsTemplate`) under your Github account name.
     > Leave the tab open and **do not** close it yet.
 You will come back to your repository.

-## 3. Generate an Azure AD token for the Service Principal
+## 3. Add the Service Principal to Azure DevOps

 [TODO: replace the actions here with revised instructions]